 - Equip young people with a more engaged and open-minded approach

-- Cover a variety of subjects the national curriculum does not sufficiently address
+- Cover a variety of subjects in Caabu teaching resources that the national curriculum does not sufficiently address

 - Produce two new free-to-use versatile, innovative and accessible quizzes that can be used by students, nationally and internationally, on a variety of platforms, from PCs to tablets.

 - Organise two cultural days for interested schools, bringing together a variety of tutors and speakers to inform students about Arabic culture.

 - Deliver talks and workshops, tailored to students needs, on subjects ranging from Arab stereotypes and images of the Middle East to Israel-Palestine, the Arab Uprisings and perceptions of Muslims in the UK

 - Run a series of three art workshops to generate interest in Arab culture and give budding young artists an insight into the creative process and an opportunity to work with professional artists.

 "Sadly, many British schools do not cover the Middle East in their regular curriculum, and they are only starting to face up to the problem of ‘Islamophobia’.
 Caabu is at the forefront of tackling this worrying tendency, and its visiting speaker service provides students with an insight into some of the most important issues of the day that they would otherwise be sorely lacking."
 Ahdaf Soueif, author.